Mehdi0x90/Web_Hacking/README.md

 # Web Hacking + Bug Bounty Tricks
 ![5829442](https://github.com/Mehdi0x90/Web_Hacking/assets/17106836/5ffcc3e2-3cc0-4327-b5f9-00c58f524c6b)

-These are my **bug bounty** notes that I have gathered from various sources.
+These are my **bug bounty / Pentest** notes that I have gathered from various sources.

 You can also contribute.